Spoiler alert: Science doesn’t back the numerous health claims

 It’s also important to note the disclaimers that usually accompany foot detox systems — primarily, that these units are NOT considered a medical device to treat or prevent health ailments.

-The evidence adds up to one conclusion: “From a scientific standpoint, there is no literature to support the claims,” says Dr. Todorov.
+The evidence points to one conclusion when it comes to whether foot detoxes are legit: “From a scientific perspective, there is no legitimate research to support the claims,” states Dr. Young.

 The explanation is rather simple, according to researchers.
 Impurities in the water (think tap water) often react to the ionization process and add a tint.
 Corroded metal in the unit also may contribute.